lluci/anchor/Roadmap.md

     Related tasks:
     - #Improv #UX Make the timeline semaphor reactive to the habit state, and remove the badge.
     - #Improv #UI Substitute the current lime red line with a band long as the execution time of the habit.
+    - #Improv #UI Make a colapsed version of the habit.
+Use expanded version only on the current habit.

 ===========